danwritecode/language-kata/README.md

-# 日本語 Drilling
+# Language Katas

-A Japanese translation practice app with adaptive difficulty and ELO-based progression.
+A language translation practice app with adaptive difficulty and ELO-based progression.

+Currently we're only supporting Japanese, but I will update this to be more generic in the near future.

 ## Purpose